0x00pf/esther/README.md

 So I come up with the idea of coding a native enumeration tool written in C that can be natively run on any device

+_Actually, this is just an excuse to learn how all those tools to extract information from a system work_

 # Features

 Not much yet: